For I do not do what I want,

 Fear is excitement without the breath.

-Shortly after arriving at the end of a long and arduous climb up a steep mountain he was ushered into the tea room where the sage with a long white beard sat on a cushion.
+Shortly after arriving, following a long and arduous climb up the steep mountain, he was ushered into the tea room in which the sage with a long white beard sat on a cushion.
 The Samurai adjusted his two swords and lowered himself onto his cushion.
 After they had finished their tea the sage asked, “Why would a warrior want to travel so far to have tea with an old man not long for this world?”
 “I have come to ask a question of one reputed to be wise in the ways of this world and the next,” replied the Samurai.
 “What is your question honorable Samurai?”

 “I have only one concern that will disturb my days spent in meditation as I approach the end of my life and that is: What is the difference between hell and heaven?”
 With a slight sneer, the old man snarled and said, “Do you think a common, ignorant, simple minded oaf such as you could comprehend the answer to such a profound question?”

 Astounded and furious, the Samurai leaped to his feet drawing his two-handed sword with one sweeping and violent arc.
 The sage raised his left hand and shouted, “That is hell!”
 The Samurai, caught off guard, took a deep breath and let the old man’s reply penetrate to his heart.
 He smiled as he replaced his sword and slowly sank into his cushion.
 “And that is heaven,” whispered the old sage.